netlify/build/README.md

 ### `onEnd`

-`onEnd` - Runs on build error or success
+Runs on build error or success

 <details>